Haseen Dillruba: Reception

 Rohan Naahar from Hindustan Times called Haseen Dilruba a "hot mess" and described it as an "illogical" and "ill-conceived" film.
 Criticizing the performances he wrote, "Pannu’s performance as a bored housewife named Rani is all over the place", "Massey is a good actor, but severely let down by a script" and described Tripathi, "a complete waste of Rane's considerable screen presence".
 Mugdha Kapoor Safaya from DNA India gave Haseen Dilruba a rating of 3/5 and described the film as an "not-so-nail-biting whodunit".
 She praised the performance of Massey and called him the "saving grace" of the film but criticized others by stating, "Taapsee on the other hand does not bring anything new to the table; From her dialogue delivery to her expressions, it's like watching her in any of her previous films.
 The supporting characters and Rane aren't great either; They deserve better".
 Srivatsan S from The Hindu wrote, "Haseen Dilruba has the aesthetics of a raunchy B-Grade movie, and has a crime-thriller premise at the centre, resulting in something that looks cluttered and inconsequential".

 Accolades

 Sequel

-The sequel, Phir Aayi Hasseen Dillruba was confirmed by Vikrant Massey on 6 January 2023, and the official announcement happened on 11 January with the unveiling of first look poster with filming also begins.
+A sequel titled Phir Aayi Hasseen Dillruba was announced in January 2023, starring Pannu and Massey alongside Sunny Kaushal, with a release scheduled for 9 August 2024 on Netflix.